scottjohnson623/nodejs-book-app/README.md

 As this is an MVP, there is a lot I would like to add to bring this to a more polished state.
 This includes:

 - Better test coverage
+- Better testing implementation, including factories for models.
+- Better setup of database for testing purposes, including using DB transactions (Will be easier once moved away from dynamoDB)
 - Implementing validator.js a little more thoroughly, and returning errors on model creation
 - Adding validator middleware to post endpoints to validate the request has the necessary contents before allowing it through to the controller
 - Migrating from DynamoDB to a relational database (DynamoDB was chosen due to the extra resources that would have been needed to be provisioned to use RDS)